The Cyclades · Naxos

 €€

-The Naxos reference pick.
-A garden-sourced taverna at Kastraki — almost everything they cook came out of the soil ten metres from the kitchen.
-Book three or four days ahead in July/August.
-Get whatever the table next to you is eating.
+The Naxos reference dinner.
+A garden-sourced taverna at Kastraki, where almost everything on the plate came out of the soil ten metres from the kitchen.
+Book three or four days ahead in July and August.
+Order whatever the table next to you is eating.

 Kastraki (south-west)book 3 days

-InsiderIt sits right next to Apolafsi at Kastraki — if Axiotissa's booked out, Apolafsi next door is the move, not a consolation.
-The kitchen cooks what the garden gave that morning, so the 'specials' are the actual menu; ask what's just been picked.
+InsiderIt sits right next to Apolafsi at Kastraki, so if Axiotissa's booked out, walk to Apolafsi next door; it isn't a consolation prize.
+The kitchen cooks what the garden gave that morning, which means the 'specials' are where the cooking is, so ask what's just been picked.

 Apolafsi